AaronOziel/MelvorOfflineConvertedToTicks/readme.md

 # To-do:

 -   [ ] Unify creation of time skip buttons, and maybe remove the ones from the settings page
--   [] Add fancy settings with default values for
+-   [ ] Add fancy settings with default values for
-    -   [] Max away time (default unlimited?)
+    -   [ ] Max away time (default unlimited?)
-    -   [] Away time multiplier (default 0.8?)
+    -   [ ] Away time multiplier (default 0.8?)
+    -   [ ] Minibar widget showing (default: true)
--   [] Make the skip buttons look a little prettier
+-   [ ] Make the skip buttons look a little prettier
--   [] _DREAM_ Maybe incorporate the time estimate mod to determine if the current time skip will result in wasted time? (ie: Time skipping cooking for 4hrs with only 69 raw shrimp)
+-   [ ] _DREAM_ Maybe incorporate the time estimate mod to determine if the current time skip will result in wasted time? (ie: Time skipping cooking for 4hrs with only 69 raw shrimp)

 # Done